Planck 2015 results. XX. Constraints on inflation: Conclusions

 In order to check whether the improvement in fit at these four modulation frequencies is responding to residual foregrounds or other systematics, we examine the frequency residuals.
 Figure~\ref{fig:mono_residuals} shows the residuals of the data minus the model (including the best-fit foreground model) for the four {\tt PLIK} frequency combinations binned at $\Delta \ell = 30$ for the lowest modulation frequency, $\ln(\alpha) \approx 3.5$.
-This plot shows no significant frequency dependence, and thus there is no indication that the fit is responding to frequency-dependent systematics.
+This plot shows no significant frequency dependence, and thus there is no indication that the fit is responding to frequency dependent systematics.
 Furthermore, the plot does not show evidence that the improvement for this modulation frequency comes from the feature at $\ell \approx 800$, as suggested by \cite{Easther:2013kla}.
 This feature and another at $\ell \approx 1500$ are apparent at all frequency combinations.
 Similar plots for the three other modulation frequencies also do not show indications of frequency dependence.

-In order to confirm whether any of the frequencies picked out here have a primordial origin, one can make use of independent information in the polarization data to perform a cross-check of the temperature prediction which minimizes the ``look-elsewhere'' effect \citep{2009PhRvD..79j3519M}.
+In order to confirm whether any of the frequencies picked out here is of primordial origin, one can exploit independent information in the polarization data to perform a cross-check of the temperature prediction, thus minimizing the ``look-elsewhere'' effect \citep{2009PhRvD..79j3519M}.
 Leaving a complete analysis of the independent information in the polarization for future work, we now check whether the temperature-only result remains stable when high-$\ell$ polarization is added in the likelihood.
-In Fig.~\ref{fig:mono_pol} we show a preliminary analysis using the {\tt PLIK} temperature and polarization ``bin1'' likelihood plus low-$\ell$ polarization data.
-Comparing with the left-hand panels of Figs.~\ref{fig:mono_analytic} and \ref{fig:mono_semianalytic}, there are slight differences from the $T$-only analysis.
+In Fig.~\ref{fig:mono_pol} we show a preliminary analysis using the {\tt PLIK} temperature and polarization ($TT$, $TE$, and $EE$) ``bin1'' likelihood plus low-$\ell$ polarization data.
+A comparison with the left-hand panels of Figs.~\ref{fig:mono_analytic} and \ref{fig:mono_semianalytic} indicates slight differences from the $T$-only analysis.
 However, all the four frequencies identified in the temperature are present when high-$\ell$ polarization is added.
+There is a maximum $\Delta \chi^2 \approx -8.0$ improvement over $\Lambda$CDM.
+We also repeat the analysis using only the $EE$ polarization ``bin1'' likelihood plus low-$\ell$ temperature and polarization data.
+These results are presented in Fig.~\ref{fig:mono_pol_only}.
+The $EE$-only frequencies are offset with respect to the temperature-only frequencies: the best-fit $EE$-only frequencies are at $\ln(\alpha) \approx \left\{3.8, 5.0, 5.4, 5.8, 6.2\right\}$.
+The maximum improvement over $\Lambda$CDM for this case is $\Delta \chi^2 \approx -12.5$.